v-artur/Golden_Oreos/README.md

 </tbody>
 </table>

+<b>Documentation:</b><br>

-The folder named <b>"Documentation"</b> contains the documentation of the project as well as it's source file, style file and the used images.
+The folder named "Documentation" contains the documentation of the project as well as it's source file, style file and the used images.